fairlearn/fairlearn/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+The `master` branch is always in a stable release version.
+Active development happens on the `dev` branch.
+Contributors create feature branches, and their pull requests should target the `dev` branch instead of `master`.
+Maintainers will review pull requests within two business days.

+Automated tests are run through Azure DevOps.
+They are triggered by pull requests against `dev` or `master`.
+Additional test suites are run on a rolling basis after check-ins and periodically.
+When adding new code paths or features consider adding tests.

+For every pull request to `dev` or `master` with automated tests you can check the logs of the tests to find the root cause of failures.
+From the `Pull Requests` view select `Checks`.
+The page should show a list of checks in the left column.
+More information about each check can be viewed by selecting an item in that column.
+Our checks currently run through Azure Pipelines so the detailed information contains a link to `dev.azure.com/responsibleai/fairlearn/_build/results`.
+The Azure Pipelines term `build` just refers to an executed set of steps that usually consist of setup, test suites, and teardown.
+Each of the steps is represented in the Azure Pipelines page, and you can see logs by clicking on a step.
+If you encounter problems with this workflow please do reach out through the `Issues`.

 ## Maintainers

 fairlearn is maintained by:

 - **@MiroDudik**
+- **@romanlutz**
+- **@riedgar-ms**

 ### Releasing